Malikk1997/Chat-Pdf/README.md

 # Chat-With-Pdf
 Upload a Pdf and get answers from it like Chat GPT works.

+*** Here, the Deployment will not work on cloud as it needs API key.
+Using OpenAI's GPT API may incur costs based on the usage volume, and it's important to review OpenAI's pricing details to understand the charges associated with your API usage.
+When deploying an application that uses the OpenAI API and if I make the API key accessible to the public, The it can lead to potential abuse or excessive usage that could lead to higher costs.

 How I Did this project and a brief summary to understand things better.

 1. **Import Statements**: The code begins by importing several Python libraries and modules, including `streamlit` for building the web application's user interface, `dotenv` for loading environment variables from a `.env` file, `pickle` for serializing and deserializing Python objects, `PyPDF2` for working with PDF files, and various modules from the "langchain" and "streamlit_extras" libraries for natural language processing and Streamlit utilities.